on this page

 Following the death

-- the Department of Veteran Affairs website
+- Department of Veteran Affairs website

-- the Returned and Services League website.
+- Returned and Services League website.

 Registering the death